-The JAMS International Arbitration Rules have a unique provision titled "Mediator-in-Reserve for International Arbitrations."
-This provides that once parties commence an arbitration under the JAMS International Arbitration Rules, they may at any time during the course of the arbitration decide to enlist the services of a mediator who has been put on "reserve" for the case.
+JAMS has a unique policy called the JAMS Mediator-in-Reserve Policy for International Arbitrations.
+This policy provides that once parties commence an arbitration under the JAMS International Arbitration Rules, they may at any time during the course of the arbitration decide to enlist the services of a mediator who has been put on "reserve" for the case.
 Parties may decide to exercise the option to put a mediator on reserve.

-Within one week of the commencement of the arbitration, a suggested list of mediators will be sent to the parties.
-The parties will be encouraged to select a mediator from the list who will be placed on reserve during the pendency of the arbitration.
+If requested, a list of suggested mediators will be sent to the parties.
+The parties will be encouraged to select a mediator from the list, who will then be placed on reserve during the pendency of the arbitration.
 There will be no charge to the parties for the appointment of the Mediator-in-Reserve, and the parties will not incur fees unless and until they choose to utilize the mediator's services.